AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

   </add>
 ```

-The inputs of compositing operators are called "fg" and "bg" (plus "alpha" for float and color3 variants, and "mix" for all variants of the `mix` operator), while the inputs of other operators are called "in" if there is exactly one input, or "in1", "in2" etc. if there are more than one input.
-If an implementation does not support a particular operator, it should pass through the "bg", "in" or "in1" input unchanged.
+The inputs of compositing operators are called "fg" and "bg" (plus "alpha" for float and color3 variants, and "mix" for all variants of the `mix` operator), while the inputs of most other operators are called "in" if there is exactly one input, or "in1", "in2" etc. if there are more than one input.
+If an implementation does not support a particular operator, it should generally pass through the "bg", "in" or "in1" input unchanged.

 This section defines the Operator Nodes that all MaterialX implementations are expected to support.
 Standard Operator Nodes are grouped into the following classifications: [Math Nodes](#math-nodes), [Adjustment Nodes](#adjustment-nodes), [Compositing Nodes](#compositing-nodes), [Conditional Nodes](#conditional-nodes), [Channel Nodes](#channel-nodes) and [Convolution Nodes](#convolution-nodes).